sageserpent-open/kineticMerge/README.md

 `kinetic-merge` on your path.

 You can also invoke Kinetic Merge via Coursier without actually installing it:
-`cs launch com.sageserpent::kinetic-merge:<RELEASE VERSION FROM GITHUB> -- <command line arguments follow the -->`
+`cs launch com.sageserpent::kinetic-merge:<RELEASE VERSION FROM GITHUB> -- <command line arguments>`

 ### Not got Coursier installed? ###